radekmie/h3mapgen/components/params/README.md

 ### output

-- `detailedParams` - concretization of `userParameters` (if random inputed) plus additional values computed based on that parameters: [detailed specification](#detailedparams-specification)
+- `detailedParams` - concretization of `userParameters` (if random inputted) plus additional values computed based on that parameters: [detailed specification](#detailedparams-specification)
 - `LML_init` - initial node of the LML graph, containing all classes and map features (see [LML specification](../mlml/README.md))

 (Notka: właściwie to jeśli `detailedParams` już w tablicy istnieje to powinno być traktowane jako input, a nie output, bo to znaczy, że user wprowadził dane ręcznie?)